jprante/elasticsearch-client-websocket/README.rst

 A Netty-based websocket client for Elasticsearch, based upon the `Elasticsearch Client Project <http://jprante.github.com/elasticsearch-client>`_ framework.

+In order to connect to an Elasticsearch node with this client, be sure it has the `Websocket transport plugin <http://jprante.github.com/elasticsearch-transport-websocket>`_ installed.

 This is a prerelease and not feature-complete.

 Currently the client can handle five commands:

-index, delete, bulk (three commands for demonstration of automatic bulk), and publish and subscribe (for asynchronous distributed messaging in an Elasticsearch cluster).
+index, delete, flush (three commands for demonstration of automatic bulk), and publish and subscribe (for asynchronous distributed messaging in an Elasticsearch cluster).

 Example code: